carpentries/governance/code-of-conduct-transparency-reports/2021-05-06-coc-transparency-report.md

 ### Policy changes

-- CoC incident reporting form (Google Form) was set in Japanese to allow Japanese community members to submit their reports in their primary language.
+- CoC incident reporting form (using Google Form) was set in Japanese to allow Japanese community members to submit their reports in their primary language.
 A current CoC committee member, Masami Yamaguchi (Executive Council Liaison) is a native Japanese speaker.
 See will translate reports submitted in Japanese for the committee and communicate with the reporter when needed.
 - A pull request was made to add a sentence in the Enforcement manual to make a final meeting with the reportee as a mandatory part of the procedure.
 - A pull request was made to add a sentence in the CoC governance to emphasise the CoC committee operates independently of Executive Council.

 ### Committee changes

-After concluding his role as a member of Incident Response Group for the last incident report, Konrad Förstner stepped down from the committee as its previous Executive Council Liaison.
+After concluding his role as a member of Incident Response Group for the last incident report, Konrad Förstner finished his term and stepped down from the committee as its previous Executive Council Liaison.
 This role has already been assumed by Masami Yamaguchi.

 ### Further relevant information

 #### Recommendation for the communication norms

 The CoC committee members (Malvika Sharan, Karen Cranston and Karin Lagesen) discussed how The Carpentries community members and staff can avoid assuming that The Carpentries community members can intuitively model our (mostly Western European / North American) communication norms.
-We have discussed this broader issue with Dr. Kari Jordan to identify ways and set cultural norms regarding respectful community interactions, that goes beyond western or neurotypical communication styles that not all of our community members are accustomed to.
+We have discussed this broader issue with the Execuditive Director of The Carpentries Dr. Kari Jordan to identify ways and set cultural norms regarding respectful community interactions, that goes beyond western or neurotypical communication styles that not all of our community members are accustomed to.
 The CoCc has recommended to Dr. Jordan that The Carpentries works on guidelines and processes that capture these aspects explicitly to share with the community.

 #### Contribution to the CoC Facilitators Module